donguyentung01/Reserve-Court-SF-TextVerified/README.md

 You need to have an existing account with [rec.us](https://www.rec.us/) or create an account otherwise.
 Each account is associated with a phone number, as each registration requires SMS mobile verification.
 As of Feb 2025, [rec.us](https://www.rec.us/) blocks virtual numbers (like those created on Twilio, e.g.), so you need to use a non-VOIP number for your account.
 Do not use your personal number, as it can get difficult to integrate with the script.

-You should rent a phone number on [https://www.smspool.net/purchase/rental](SMSPool).
-Afterwards, [set up the webhook endpoint](https://www.smspool.net/article/how-to-setup-webhooks-for-smspool-ec19b80ade92) to automatically send verification messages to the Flask endpoint http://54.183.149.104:5000/webhook, which is hosted on an AWS EC2 instance
+You should rent a phone number on [https://www.textverified.com/](TextVerified).
+You also need to have your API key (under the [https://www.textverified.com/app/api/configure](API) section).

 ## How to run